cksystemsteaching/selfie/book.md

 99 - 7 = 92
 ```

 If a given number fits the number of supported digits, the diminished radix complement of that number can be calculated digit by digit.
-Here, it is:
+Here, it is for, well, `99 - 07 = 92`:

 ```
 9 - 0 = 9